cdinger/scenic-oracle_adapter/README.md

 ## Development

-While you can use any Oracle instance for development, it's easiest to use Docker and docker-compose.
+While you can use any Oracle instance for development, it's easiest to use Docker and docker compose.

 Note that the Oracle container takes up to two minutes to start and become available.
 If you're doing active development you probably want to start the containers in detached mode: `docker-compose up -d`.
-This starts everything in the background and allows you to use `docker-compose exec` to run commands on the already running containers:
+This starts everything in the background and allows you to use `docker compose exec` to run commands on the already running containers:

-- Run specs: `docker-compose exec gem bin/test`
+- Run specs: `docker compose exec gem bin/test`
-- Open a console: `docker-compose exec gem bin/console`
+- Open a console: `docker compose exec gem bin/console`

 ## Tests